v1k70rk4/ha-samsungtv-smart/README.md

 - Using the web interface (Lovelace) [**recommended**]
 - Manually editing the `configuration.yaml` file

-**Important**: To complete the configuration procedure properly, you must be sure that your TV is turned on and connected to the LAN.
+**Important**: To complete the configuration procedure properly, you must be sure that your **TV is turned on and connected to the LAN (wired or wireless)**.
 Stay near to your TV during configuration because probably you will need to accept the access request that will prompt on your TV screen.

-**Note**: To configure the component for using SmartThings (strongly suggested) you need to generate an access token as explained in [this guide](https://github.com/ollo69/ha-samsungtv-smart/blob/master/Smartthings.md).
-Also make sure your TV is logged into your SmartThings account before starting configuration.
+**Note**: To configure the component for using **SmartThings (strongly suggested)** you need to generate an access token as explained in [this guide](https://github.com/ollo69/ha-samsungtv-smart/blob/master/Smartthings.md).
+Also make sure your **TV is logged into your SmartThings account** before starting configuration.

 ### Option A: Configuration using the web UI [**recommended**]